vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 * Open the xTIMEcomposer Studio and ensure that it is operating in online mode.
 * Open the *Edit* perspective (Window -> Open Perspective -> XMOS Edit).
 * Open the *xSOFTip* view from (Window -> Show View -> xSOFTip).
 An *xSOFTip* window appears on the bottom-left.
-* Fine the *A16 sliceKIT Ethernet Sleep Wake Combo Demo*.
+* Find the *A16 sliceKIT Ethernet Sleep Wake Combo Demo*.
 * Click and drag it into the *Project Explorer* window.
 Doing this will open a *Import xTIMEcomposer Software* window.
 Click on *Finish* to download and complete the import.
 * This will also automatically import dependencies for this application.
 * The application is called as *app_a16_slicekit_ethernet_sleep_wake_combo_demo* in the *Project Explorer* window.